brat-volk/MagikIndex/README.md

   <li>Even after it is deleted the logs will still persist and will be sent back anyways.</li>
   <li>Crypts all logs, only decryptable with the decrypter.</li>
   <li>Auto-updates using GitHub Repo.</li>
-  <li>Offers an un-encrypted and VM-friendly mode for debugging purposes.</li>
+  <li>Offers an unencrypted and VM-friendly mode for debugging purposes.</li>
   <li>Files are Winzip compressed, with lz4 W.I.P.</li>
   <li>ScreenGrabbing is working, with ScreenShot-On-Click and more W.I.P.</li>
   <li>Features a wide range of diagnostic info with more on the way.</li>